Christian Arrogance, Self-Righteousness

 The central concept where this seems to be most totally demonstrated is regarding the absolute insistence of those Christians that THEY are ABSOLUTELY GUARANTEED of Salvation and entry into Heaven.
 Again, this would be a wonderful situation to be in!
 It would also make being a Pastor a LOT easier if it was so extremely easy to achieve as to simply have selected the correct church to attend!

 These people must not read their Bibles, or actually study them!
 The Bible does NOT provide ANY statement of any ABSOLUTE GUARANTEE of either Salvation or entry into Heaven!
 It repeatedly says something that seems similar, and THAT expression has been twisted into the ABSOLUTE GUARANTEES that seem to be announced by many modern Churches.
-You might note, however, that virtually always, that ABSOLUTE GUARANTEE ONLY applies to Members of "this" Church, and very definitely NOT the Churches down the road!
-So the claim in itself has to bring on some question as to why the Lord's Bible's Teachings would not equally apply to the 330,000 other Churches in America!
+You might note, however, that virtually always, that ABSOLUTE GUARANTEE ONLY applies to Members of "this" specific Church, and very definitely NOT to the Churches down the road!
+Just being a Christian is generally not considered sufficient, that one MUST follow the precise Teachings of "this" Church, and no other.
+So the claim in itself has to bring on some question as to why the Lord's Bible's Teachings would not equally apply to the members of the 330,000 other Churches in America!
 But the problem is actually far more basic than that.

 John 3:16 is the most commonly cited wording: For God so loved the world, that He gave His only Begotten Son, that whoever believeth in Him should not perish, but have everlasting life.
 (KJAV).
 Is THIS an absolute guarantee?
 It is certainly understood to be so by those attacking Christians!
 And why isn't it?
 Because it contains a REQUIREMENT on the individual, regarding some standard of whatever "believeth" means.